amangupta05/LangChainDriven-Web-Scraping-with-OpenAI/README.md

-# Project Name: Website Scraping and Querying with LangChain and FAISS
+# Website Scraping and Querying with LangChain and FAISS

 ## Overview